List of International trucks: F Series (1913)

 The Model F was a completely different type of truck than the Auto Wagon, with a steel ladder frame.
-It had a "Renault-type" tapered hood.
+It had a "Renault-type" tapered hood, often referred to as a coffin-nose or shovelnose.
 A front-mounted engine drove through a transmission and driveshaft to a geared differential rear axle.
+The models were given letter designations in chronological order, with the weight ratings being 3/4 ST for the H, 1 ST for the F, 1+1/2 ST for the K, 2 ST for the G, 4 ST for the L.